Logo

 Lloyd Austin was extensively involved in the internal US discussions and then negotiations with the Iraqi Government leading up to the signing of the Strategic Partnership Agreement.

-Lloyd Austin directed the drawdown of forces and the redeployment of approximately 50,000 service members.
+Lloyd Austin oversaw the entire operation, concurrently planning and executing the orderly drawdown and redeployment of approximately 50,000 service members.

 In December 2011, Lloyd Austin was nominated to become Vice Chief of Staff of the United States Army.